 We found that if we change to a lighter weight oil in the winter time, cold morning starts are much less of a hassle.
 Another benefit of switching to a lower viscosity oil in the cold months is that the oil will start lubricating the moving parts on cold mornings sooner because it is thinner and it flows better at lower temperatures than thicker oil.
 One other thing; Don’t just pick the viscosity of oil that you use at random.
 Consult your owners manual for the recommended winter time oil to make sure that you don’t void the warranty.

 How To Properly Store A Generator

-If you are going to store your generator for any length of time, put some fuel stabilizer in your tank and run the generator out of gas.
+If I am going to store my generator for a prolonged period of time, I like to put some fuel stabilizer in my tank and run the generator out of gas.
 Gasoline that has been left in the tank and carburetor for a long time will go stale and start to varnish.
 This means that it will form a sticky sludge in your tank, fuel lines, and carburetor.
 If you let this happen to your gas, you’ll be really frustrated when you go to start your generator and find that it’s out of commission.

-If you must store your unit with fuel in it, keep the gas tank topped off.
+If I decide to store my generator with fuel in it, I like to keep the gas tank completely topped off.
 A partially filled tank is more likely to collect water condensation and this water will settle in the bottom of your tank making it difficult if not impossible to start your engine when you need it.